akka/akka/akka-docs/src/main/paradox/typed/routers.md

 ## Pool Router

-The pool router is created with a routee `Behavior` and will spawn a number of children with that behavior which it will then forward messages to.
+The pool router is created with a routee `Behavior` and spawns a number of children with that behavior which it will then forward messages to.

-If a child is stopped the pool router will remove it from its set of routees.
-When the last child stops the router itself will stop.
+If a child is stopped the pool router removes it from its set of routees.
+When the last child stops the router itself stops.
 To make a resilient router that deals with failures the routee `Behavior` must be supervised.